thephm/hal_md/README.md

 Simply use Obsidian and start creating files for each `Person`, `Organization`, and optionally `Place` using the [templates](templates).
 Include wikilinks (`[[name]]`) to "connect" the people, places, and organizations together as you go.

-1. Start by creating a file for a person in your network using [Person.md](templates/Person.md) template
+1. Creating a file for a person in your network using [Person.md](templates/Person.md) template
 2. Name the file `FirstName Lastname.md`
 3. Fill in as little or as much of the metadata on the person
 4. List the people they're connected to under `## People` using `[[FirstName LastName]]`